In order to fade breakouts, you need to know where potential fakeouts can occur.

 Traders just love these patterns!
 Why do you ask?
 Well, it is because they’re the easiest to spot!

-When price breaks below the neckline, it signals a possible trend reversal.
+When the price breaks below the neckline, it signals a possible trend reversal.

 Because of this, plenty of traders place their entry orders very near the neckline in case of a reversal.